 Proprietary Technologies

-CAS Composite Anode Systems (CAS) focuses on the rehabilitation and maintenance of concrete structures endangered by the corrosion of the steel reinforcement.
-CAS disposes over a large knowledge base in the material science of building materials and on the corrosion of steel in concrete.
+CAS Composite Anode Systems (CAS) focuses on rehabilitating and maintaining concrete structures endangered by the corrosion of the steel reinforcement.
+CAS has an extensive knowledge base in the material science of building materials, innovative alumo-silicate based cements and binders, steel corrosion in concrete, and the beneficial use of carbon-quantum dots in building materials.

 CAS attaches great importance to the sustainability of the by CAS proposed and employed technologies: